 (1) Exempt Activities in All Critical Areas.
-The following developments, activities, and associated uses shall be exempt from the provisions of this chapter; provided, that they are otherwise consistent with the provisions of other local, state, and federal laws and requirements, and a written request for exemption has been filed with and approved by the community development director.
+The following developments, activities, and associated uses shall be exempt from the provisions of this chapterAppendix B, but are not exemptions from the requirement to obtain a shoreline permit or exemption; provided, that they are otherwise consistent with the provisions of other local, state, and federal laws and requirements, and a written request for exemption has been filed with and approved by the community development directorAdministrator.

-The community development director shall have the authority to negotiate memoranda of agreements with utility service providers or public agencies, and said agreements shall specify best management practices to be used in situations of emergency and usual and customary repair which, if rigorously adhered to, may exempt said emergency or repair activity, including routine operation and maintenance, from further review under this chapter.
-Memorandum of agreements shall be authorized by the Washougal city council only after notice and completion of a public hearing on the full terms and merits of the agreement.
+The community development directorThe Administrator shall have the authority to negotiate memoranda of agreement with utility service providers or public agencies, and said agreements shall specify best management practices to be used in situations of emergency and usual and customary repair which, if rigorously adhered to, may exempt said emergency or repair activity, including routine operation and maintenance, from further review under this chapter.
+Memoranda of agreement shall be authorized by the Washougal city council only after notice and completion of a public hearing on the full terms and merits of the agreement.